AguaClara/String-Digester/TricklingFilter_Final_Report.md

 $NO_{2}^{-}  + 0.5 O_{2} \rightarrow NO_{3}^{-}$.

 When the EPA report was written no kinetic model had been derived for nitrification in trickling filters.
 However, they found four main parameters that increased removal was based on: low organic loadings, high residence times, sufficient oxygen availability, and consistency in hydraulic, organic, and ammonia loadings [(US EPA, 1991)](https://nepis.epa.gov/Exe/ZyPDF.cgi/P1004T3S.PDF?Dockey=P1004T3S.PDF).
 [Duddles et. al., 1974](https://www.jstor.org/stable/pdf/25038735.pdf?refreqid=excelsior%3A134b4fcdcce29130f630db8059aa3119) found that nitrification rate is directly proportional to specific surface area.
 [Gullicks and Cleasby, 1986](http://www.jstor.org/stable/pdf/25042842.pdf?refreqid=excelsior%3Ad9da82b9b851c3d02a23339cd5f0f45d) found that the mass transfer rate of the biofilm can be increased in two ways: increasing temperature and increasing ammonia concentration.
-From theses reports the team's earlier assumption the parameters affecting BOD removal are similar to those affecting nitrification is valid.
-The team also found another factor that effected nitrification rate which is oxygen availability [(Okey and Albertson 1989)](http://www.jstor.org/stable/25046965).
+Based on these reports, the team's earlier assumption that parameters affecting BOD removal are similar to those affecting nitrification is valid.
+The team also found another factor that effected nitrification rate: oxygen availability [(Okey and Albertson 1989)](http://www.jstor.org/stable/25046965).
 There are two regimes of the nitrogen kinetic equation.
 When oxygen is limited, it is a zero-order kinetic model with respect to ammonia and half order with respect to oxygen.
 When oxygen is plentiful, it is a first order model with respect to ammonia.
 The removal equation found was as:

 $\left(NH_{4}-N\right)_{R} = \frac{K_{ao}S_{o}^{0.5}A_{trans}}{Q} + \left(NH_{4}-N\right)_{trans}\left(1-e^{-K_{n}L}\right)$